openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GPU_RemoteBlob_API.md

 method to guarantee that submission of inference primitives into given queue is finished before returning of control back to calling thread.

-This sharing mechanism allows to do pipeline synchonization on app side and avoid blocking of host thread on waiting for completion of inference.
+This sharing mechanism allows to do pipeline synchronization on app side and avoid blocking of host thread on waiting for completion of inference.
 Pseudocode may look as follows:

 @snippet snippets/GPU_RemoteBlob_API3.cpp part0